The profile of chiral skyrmions of small radius: Skyrmion radius

 \subsection{Universal core profile and energy asymptotics}

-Our approach indicates that the profile of an axially-symmetric Belavin-Polyakov solution of unit degree plays the role of the universal core profile of chiral skyrmions $\magn_\epsilon$ in the asymptotic regime $\epsilon \ll 1$.
+Our approach indicates that the profile of an axially-symmetric Belavin-Polyakov solution of unit degree plays the role of the universal core profile of chiral skyrmions $\magn_\dmscaled$ in the asymptotic regime $\dmscaled \ll 1$.
 The formula for the skyrmion radius in Eq.~\eqref{eq:skyrmionRadius} identifies a scaling law for the size of the skyrmion core.
-It is therefore natural to rescale space by the approximate skyrmion radius $R_\epsilon = - \frac{\epsilon}{2\ln \epsilon}$ from Eq. \eqref{eq:approx_radius} to obtain a non-collapsing family of magnetization fields
+It is therefore natural to rescale space by the approximate skyrmion radius $R_\dmscaled = - \frac{\dmscaled}{\ln \dmscaled}$ from Eq. \eqref{eq:approx_radius} to obtain a non-collapsing family of magnetization fields

-Taking into account Eq.~\eqref{eq:v}, rescaling $t=s/R_{\epsilon}$ entails the following rescaling of $v=v_\epsilon$
+Taking into account Eq.~\eqref{eq:v}, rescaling $t=s/R_{\dmscaled}$ entails the following rescaling of $v=v_\dmscaled$

-According to Eq. \eqref{eq:skyrmionProfile} and Eq. \eqref{eq:R=2v_0} we have $\hat{v}_\epsilon(t) \to \frac{1}{2}$ uniformly for bounded $t$.
-Consequently the fields $\hat{\magn}_\epsilon$ are uniformly approximated on compact subsets of $\mathbb{R}^2$ by the normalized Belavin-Polyakov solution $\bm{\phi}$, i.e., the rotated stereographic map used in \cite{Melcher_PRSA2014, Doering_Melcher_2017}.
-Upgrading this approximation property in terms of integral norms supports the conjectured asymptotics of minimal skyrmion energies $E_\epsilon=E_\epsilon(\magn_\epsilon)$
+According to Eqs. \eqref{eq:skyrmionProfile} and \eqref{eq:R=2v_0} we have $\hat{v}_\dmscaled(t) \to \frac{1}{2}$ uniformly for bounded $t$.
+Consequently, the fields $\hat{\magn}_\dmscaled$ are uniformly approximated on compact subsets of $\mathbb{R}^2$ by the normalized Belavin-Polyakov solution $\bm{\phi}$, i.e., the rotated stereographic map used in \cite{Melcher_PRSA2014, Doering_Melcher_2017}.
+Upgrading this approximation property in terms of integral norms supports the conjectured asymptotics of minimal skyrmion energies $E_\dmscaled=E_\dmscaled(\magn_\dmscaled)$

-in the regime $\epsilon \ll 1$.
-The upper bound has been established in \cite{Doering_Melcher_2017} by means of appropriate trial functions.
+in the regime $\dmscaled \ll 1$.
+The upper bound (with leading constant $c=1$ in the present scaling) has been established in \cite{Doering_Melcher_2017} by means of appropriate trial fields.
 A matching lower bound requires an ansatz-free argument that is not at hand, but we shall outline a heuristics based on scaling and convergence.
 Eq.~\eqref{eq:log_scaling} yields the rescaled energy